1. New Building | Background (Prior to 13th June 2024)

 The Working Group held its final [3rd?] meeting on 11 July.

-It is anticipated that a report will come to the Community Board’s September meeting to approve the final design for the community building [without going out for Consultation so residents can provide feedback?], aligning with the vision for the Reserve resolved last year.”
+It is anticipated that a report will come to the Community Board’s September meeting to approve the final design for the community building, aligning with the vision for the Reserve resolved last year.”